-In experiments on the action description D^{CNP} , and other similar examples, the time required for the computation of queries suggests that CCALC does not provide a practical means for supporting run-time activities.
+time required for the computation of answers to queries suggests that CCALC does not provide a practical means for supporting run-time activities.
 This is mainly due to the time required for compiling an action description.
-Details of execution times can be found in [Artikis et al. 2003b] and [Artikis 2003, Section 6.12.2].
+Details of execution times can be found in [Artikis et al. 2003] and [Artikis 2003, Section 6.12.2].
 Although parts of an action description can be compiled in advance, other parts change as, for instance, agents enter and leave a society, or (specifically in the CNP) new task descriptions are introduced, and this necessitates repeated re-compilation.
 Moreover, the construction of a model of an action description will necessarily generate a complete description of every social state at every point in time, which is obviously wasteful if we are interested only in determining (say) specific powers and permissions in the current (latest) state.
 It is possible to identify several ways of improving CCALC's efficiency for this type of application, for instance by identifying components of an action description that can be pre-compiled, or by attempting to limit the model that is generated to a fragment relevant to the query.
 Further development of these techniques is required.
-(Of course CCALC is not the only means by which \mathcal{C} + action descriptions can be executed.
-Giunchiglia et al. [2004, Section 7.2] and Lifschitz and Turner [1999] show how C+ action descriptions can be translated into the formalism of (extended) logic programs.)
+(Of course CCALC is not the only means by which $\mathcal{C}$ + action descriptions can be executed.
+Giunchiglia et al. [2004, Section 7.2] and Lifschitz and Turner [1999] show how $\mathcal{C}$ + action descriptions can be translated into the formalism of (extended) logic programs.)

-For the CNP specification in Event Calculus, the computation of prediction queries using SV's implementation (in Prolog) was sufficiently fast for the anticipated run-time activities.
-Moreover, SV scaled better than CCALC, for example, when increasing the number of participants or protocol rounds in the example CNP specification.
-An indication of SV's times of query computation can be found in

-[Artikis 2003, Section 6.12.2].
-The existing Prolog implementation of EC in the SV system, moreover, does not include any optimisation techniques that can be devised for EC computations of prediction queries.
+For the CNP specification in Event Calculus, the computation of answers to prediction queries using SV's implementation (in Prolog) was sufficiently fast for the anticipated run-time activities.
+Furthermore, SV scaled better than CCALC, for example, when increasing the number of participants or protocol rounds in the example CNP specification.
+An indication of SV's times of query answer computation can be found in [Artikis 2003, Section 6.12.2].
+The existing Prolog implementation of EC in the SV system, moreover, does not include any optimisation techniques that can be devised for EC computations of answers to prediction queries.
 Several such are available (see, for instance, [Chittaro and Montanari 1996; Kesim and Sergot 1996]).
-Incorporating such techniques would further improve SV's efficiency of query computation.
+Incorporating such techniques would further improve SV's efficiency in computing answers to prediction queries.
+Note, however, that unlike CCALC, SV does not support planning and postdiction tasks.

-The implementation of EC action descriptions in Prolog, or indeed any other programming language4, enables the specification of an action domain (a society or a protocol in this case) to employ features of the programming language to complement the use of EC itself.
-For example, the CNP specification in SV includes, apart from the EC axioms, logic rules (expressed in Prolog) that define when the task described in a bid is 'related' (similar) to that described in the CFP.
+The implementation of EC action descriptions in Prolog, or indeed any other programming language, enables the specification of an action domain (a society or a protocol in this case) to employ features of the programming language to complement the use of EC itself.
 Such a combination may: (i) result in a richer (more expressive) society or protocol specification and (ii) improve the efficiency of execution.
-It is much more natural and efficient, for example, to specify whether two tasks are 'related' by means of logic rules rather than EC axioms.
-The implementation of C+ action descriptions in CCALC does not provide such facilities, and indeed it is difficult to see how it could do so, even in principle.
+For example, the CNP specification requires a precise definition of when the task described in a bid is sufficiently closely 'related' (similar) to that described in the CFP for the bid to count as a response to the CFP.
+This specification of 'related' tasks is time-independent, and could be extremely complex.
+It is cumbersome and unnatural to represent this specification by means of fluents and a complex web of EC axioms - it is much more natural and efficient to formulate it by means of logic rules, as we do in the SV version.
+The implementation of C+ action descriptions in CCALC does not provide such facilities.
 Every aspect of a society or protocol specification, therefore, must be represented in terms of C+ laws.